|West Coast Swing: An Appreciation|

 Shaking off the long, more staid aura of Ballroom Dance, this dance form is infused with an amazing flourishing of expression as the Lead and Followers play off each other in a kind of heightened esthetic adventure that has seemed to evolve with the wider spectrum of popular music.
 As with many areas of culture, the advent of Youtube added gas to the WCS fire in the early 2000's and helped initiate what I consider its distinctive current era.

-In the "Jack & Jill" competition format the randomly-paired dancers improvise to create the dance on the fly to randomly-selected music.
+In my favorite competition format--called "Jack & Jill"--the randomly-paired dancers improvise to create the dance on the fly to randomly-selected music.
 With practice they develop a "feel" for each pattern and, at the champion level, they exhibit a high level of artistic virtuosity in how they match pattern changes to the music/lyrics.
 At peak performance--in the "zone" as it were--they use the dance almost like a motion-gestured commentary on the music and lyrics.
 Each dance is a joint creative expression that is integrated with the music/lyrics using the WCS language.

 Improvisation occurs with how the WCS stock patterns are hooked together into a sequence to express an interpretation of the music/lyrics.
 Improvisation occurs with surprising, very noticeable variations within a stock pattern.
 The following excerpt shows an outstanding example of improvisation within a standard WCS inside turn pattern enhanced with precision styling.
 Watch (@6:32) how Melissa Rutz starts by flowing into it with one turn per beat.
 But then she does something surprising for those used to the standard patterns.
 In time with the music, and for an artistic effect, she stretches the pattern timing and spins down to a half turn per beat, and then smoothly plays out of the pattern in a quarter turn per beat.
 That's just one pattern enhancement.
 As dancers graduate in WCS that kind of enhancement is simply called "styling". (~30s):

 I mentioned that the open nature of the WCS dance partner configuration enables the dancers to use their free arm for expressive styling.
 Here's an stunning example of this.
-In the following dance, savor Melissa Rutz's wonderful styling (at about 1:24) as she uses her free arm to "conduct" the music.
+In the following dance excerpt, savor Melissa Rutz's wonderful styling as she uses her free arm to "conduct" the music.
 Very classy.
 It's also a great example of how, as a stylistic ornament, a precision-timed pause can punctuate the dance with a dramatic interpretation of the music.
 (Benji Schwimmer and Melissa Rutz at Sincity 2014.
-This video was copyright blocked for awhile on Youtube.
-I hope it's still there when you click the link.
-It's golden.) (~2m):
+The full dance is simply golden but unfortunately was copyright-blocked on Youtube because of the music: Frank Sinatra's "Fly Me to the Moon (In Other Words)".
+Hence, I've included a short video excerpt.
+The original Youtube posting has been blocked and unblocked a couple of times; it may come back alive at: https://youtu.be/EOQpQ1MB_-M. Anyway, here is the excerpt.
+Pay close attention at about 0:18 in the excerpt or 1:24 in the original Youtube dance). (~30s):

 Improvisation also occurs with the invention of new patterns that can mesh into the "sentence" sequences.
 Thus, the language itself can evolve in fascinating ways.
 This has been a major factor in what hooked my intellectual interest in this amazing art form.
 In the years I've been studying this WCS motion "language", I've seen how the vocabulary creatively evolves.
 This may seem trivial but it's the linguistic aspect of this coupled with how that aspect evolves that I have been looking at carefully.
 The following dance presents an example.
 In it world-class WCS Follower, Victoria Henk, initiates a pattern I hadn't seen before (starting @ 2:21).
 I'll call it here the Spin Capture.
 Devotees of the "WCS language" live for surprising, creative linguistic extensions like this. (~15s):